gutenbergtools/gutenbergsite/site/help/faq.md

 Today the primary focus is to distribute literary works that were previously published and are now in the public domain.
 The [collection development](/policy/collection_development.html) policy has details.

-In 2011 we began the Project Gutenberg Self Publishing Portal to focus on distribution of new works.
-Since then the self-publishing portal has released over 20,000 titles. [self.gutenberg.org](http://self.gutenberg.org/)

 ### How does Project Gutenberg choose books to publish?